sishirsubedi/sishirsubedi.github.io/_projects/3_project.md

 The primary objective of this project is to evaluate a deep learning model with robust biological interpretability.

-A model, named as attncell ( model explains where to pay "attention" from "cell" data ) is focused on learning the following biological information:
+A model, named as AttnCell ( model explains where to pay "attention" from "cell" data ) is focused on learning the following biological information:
 - gene interaction networks
 - activity of pathways in a cell
 - contribution of genes in pathways